mixxxdj/manual/source/chapters/controlling_mixxx.rst

 .. _control-mouse:

-Using a Mouse and Trackpad
+Using a Mouse and Touchpad
 ==========================

 Use your mouse to interact with the controls in the